 and is one of those destinations that you really have to have on your travel bucket list.

 “From beautiful wildlife to cultural heritage sites and stunning beaches there is nothing you can’t find driving down the Gold Coast Australia”

 We have selected five diverse drives for followsummer, that include some of the most magical places in Australia.
-And make sure you take along your copy of Lonely Planet’s East Coast Australia!
+And consider purchasing some travel insurance for some of those curvey Australia Gold Coast roads!

 O’Reilly’s and Lamington National Park via Canungra: Gold Coast Accommodation